openthread/openthread/src/cli/README_DATASET.md

    Done
    ```

-   This shows that the Active Dataset has now been updated to use channel 12.
-And the Pending Dataset is no longer present, as can be seen by this command:
+   This shows that the Active Operational Dataset has now been updated to use channel 12.
+And the Pending Operational Dataset is no longer present, as can be seen by this command:

    ```bash
    > dataset pending